robertoranon/Grid2D/README.md

 or, more interestingly, with some noise values.
 If you want to avoid collisions between flows, you can create an additional grid, perhaps with a coarser resolution, and use it to store occupancy values (e.g. 0 = free, 1 = occupied), and then check for collisions by doing occupancy tests.

-The following images were created using this approach and the Grid2D code:
+The following images were created using this approach and the Grid2D code: (1)[https://ipfs.io/ipfs/bafybeia2qire3dlli7vmrgzrssl2dl55adhwcaqeocxoz7j5j3t3msberi] and (2)[https://ipfs.io/ipfs/QmeSpajdK7SuhrLbyfzXpafytzYqqMvX7mhSesaKEAbBPj]

 <img src="https://ipfs.io/ipfs/bafybeia2qire3dlli7vmrgzrssl2dl55adhwcaqeocxoz7j5j3t3msberi" alt="flow field example" width="300" height="150">
 <img src="https://ipfs.io/ipfs/QmeSpajdK7SuhrLbyfzXpafytzYqqMvX7mhSesaKEAbBPj" alt="flow field example" width="300" height="150">